shandhanumohan/Spring-Cucumber/README.md

 # cucumber-test
-Cucumber integrated with spring boot to test the feature files and generate report.
+Cucumber integrated with spring boot to test the feature files and generate reports.